PatrickSantos19/Construction-Enterprise-Landing-Page/README.md

 # Construction-Enterprise-Landing-Page
-A Simple Landing Page about a Construction Enterprise made with IA, becaude i needed something ASAP to pujt in the air.
+A Simple Landing Page about a Construction Enterprise.

+I coded with AI because I needed something that would start working ASAP.

-So it's really simple but it works well.
+So it's pretty simple, but it works well.
+(Will make updates later.)